tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Position brackets
 ~~~~~~~~~~~~~~~~~

-Support of position brackets becomes problematic if a broker does not have support for multi positions.
-To support
+The UI behavior differs depending on whether the broker supports bracket position or not.
+To support position brackets,
-position brackets in our UI, the ``supportPositionBrackets`` flag must be set to ``true``.
-When the user switches to
+the ``supportPositionBrackets`` flag must be set to ``true``.
+So, when the user switches to edit mode, sections for
-edit mode, sections for bracket orders will appear.
+bracket orders will appear.

+Support of position brackets vary if a broker does not have support for multiple positions at one instrument at the
+same time.
+Muliple position means that each trade opens its own separate position, to which you can add brackets and
+which can only be closed completely.
+If you support multi position set the ``supportMultiposition`` flag in the
+`/accounts`_ to ``true``.
+Set it into ``false`` and the behavior will be as you wish.
+Trades will net position.

+Position brackets are not supported
+'''''''''''''''''''''''''''''''''''

+In this case, after the parent order is executed, the brackets don’t receive the position id to the ``parentId`` field
+and are no longer linked to the parent order.
+But the :term:`OSO` brackets binding between each other must be kept on
+the broker’s side.
+When a position is closed, all orders in the transit statuses (``placing``, ``inactive``,
+``working``) are usually canceled.

 Position brackets are supported
 '''''''''''''''''''''''''''''''